iboutsikas/iboutsikas.github.io/docs/6.2.0/configuration.md

     font:         "'Noto Serif', Georgia, serif"
     google_fonts: "Roboto+Slab:700|Noto+Serif:400,400i,700,700i"

 As you can see, `font` and `font_heading` are values you would pass to the `font-family` CSS property (without the `;`).
-When using a Google Font, it should consist of at least 2 fonts, where everything but the first entry will be used as a fallback until the desired font is fetched from Google.
+When using a Google Font, it should consist of at least 2 fonts, where everything except the first entry will be used as a fallback until the desired font is fetched from Google.

 The `google_fonts` key is the string necessary to fetch the fonts from Google.
 You can get it from the download page at [Google Fonts](https://fonts.google.com) after you've selected one or more fonts: